 The two financial measures were total return and total property return.
-The actual outcomes are set out in the Annual Remuneration Report, but the overall result was that the Directors earned an estimated 46% of the maximum award available under these financial measures.
+The actual outcomes are set out in the Annual Remuneration Report, but the overall result was that the Directors earned an estimated 49% of the maximum award available under these financial measures.

 The corporate objectives were set to ensure that specific key strategic targets were reached.
-These included targets relating to ESG matters, such as the publication of a net zero carbon pathway.
-The Committee considered that the Executive Directors had largely met the corporate objectives, evidenced by the record profit, growth in earnings and environmental progress.
-More detail is provided later in this Remuneration Report, but overall the Committee considered that outcomes of 90% of the maximum award for the two Executive Directors were merited against the corporate objectives.
+These included targets relating to sustainability, including progress against the net zero carbon pathway, portfolio environmental measures and the implementation of climate-risk recommendations.
+The Committee considered the extent to which the Executive Directors had met the objectives, and concluded that good progress had been made against many, but the fall in occupancy and increased costs also had to be recognised.
+Overall the Committee considered that an outcome of 74% of the maximum award for each of the two Executive Directors were merited against the corporate objectives.

-In aggregate, annual bonus awards for the two Executive Directors are 64% of the maximum award (2020/21 - 76% of maximum).
+In aggregate, annual bonus awards for the two Executive Directors are 59% of the maximum award (2021/22: 64% of maximum).